 Using your phone to send music to a Bluetooth speaker is super convenient.
 But what happens when a call comes in?
 The music stops.
 It also stops when you carry your phone beyond the speaker's wireless reception range (usually about 30 feet).

-Some wireless speakers come with both Bluetooth and AirPlay built-in.
-This is great if there are Android™ and Apple devices in your household.
-Shop wireless home speakers with both Bluetooth and AirPlay.
+Some wireless speakers come with Bluetooth and AirPlay built-in.
+This is great if you have both Android™ and Apple devices in your household.

 Multi-room audio systems let you use your smartphone to control music throughout your home.

 3) Multiple rooms throughout your home